Homemaking doesn’t have to be unbearable!

 9. For blood stains, while still fresh, take a bottle of hydrogen peroxide and soak the stain.
 Then launder in cold water.
 Never wash bloody clothes in hot or warm water always use cold first until the stain is out then you can use hot.

 10. If you use the re-closable bags (the press together kind, not the “zip up” kind) for freezer items, when you take them out, don’t try to “pull” them open.
 Instead, take your hands on each side of the slide and rub gently, the slide will come open quite easily and not “tear” the bag!
 This works for icebox stored bags too!

-11. To keep your microwave clean and new inside, always clean up any spills or splatters right away.
-It is easy to remove old spills or splatters by taking a large microwave safe measuring cup filled with water, let it boil just a few minutes, let it stand a few more minutes and then wipe the inside clean.
+11. To keep your microwave clean and new inside, and always wipe up any spills or splatters right away.
+It is easy to remove old spills or splatters by taking a large microwave-safe measuring cup filled with water, let it boil just a few minutes, let it stand a few more minutes and then wipe the inside clean.
 Be very careful not to burn yourself.
 Your Microwave will last a lot longer.